Dan Conners

 Daniel Joseph Conners (February 6, 1942 – April 28, 2019) was an American professional football linebacker who played 11 seasons for the Oakland Raiders of the American Football League (AFL) from 1964 through 1969 and later in the National Football League (NFL) from 1970 through 1974.
 He played college football for the Miami Hurricanes and is enshrined in their Hall of Fame.

-Early years
+Early life

 Born in Clearfield, Pennsylvania, Conners was raised in St. Marys, Pennsylvania, and was a 1959 graduate of St. Marys high school.
 He led the Flying Dutchmen to undefeated seasons in 1957 and 1958 as a fullback and center while also earning varsity letters in wrestling and baseball.

 That got the attention of the University of Miami (Fla.) where Conners began his college career as a center on the freshman team.
 He then moved to offensive tackle and then started to make a significant impact on the defensive side of the ball at tackle.

 The eventual University of Miami Hall of Famer was 6-foot-2, 240 pounds by his senior year and broke the season record for tackles at that time with 57 tackles and 38 assists in 1962.
 In 1963, Conners was named an All-American defensive tackle.